 Typography

-The Web Content Accessibility Guidelines (WCAG) 2.2 do not prescribe to any particular accessible font, however, you still have a requirement to guarantee that your text is readable to users.
-Typography plays a pivotal role in enhancing readability, contrast, and legibility, all of which are critical considerations in designing for accessibility.
+The Web Content Accessibility Guidelines (WCAG) 2.2 do not require a specific font.
+However, your text must be easy to read.
+Typography plays a key role in readability, contrast and legibility.
+These are essential for accessible design.

 Fonts

-The NSW Government employs the Public Sans font for all digital products and services, creating a unique yet uniformed appearance.
-This font is the sole option for both headings and body text and can be obtained at no cost from Google Fonts.
+The NSW Government uses Public Sans for all digital products and services.
+This creates a consistent and recognisable look.
+Public Sans is used for both headings and body text.
+It is free to download from Google Fonts.

-As Public Sans is a custom font, it is advisable to designate a Web Safe Font as a fallback option when defining your font stack.
-For the NSW Design System, Arial is the preferred backup font.
+Public Sans is a custom font.
+Always include a web-safe fallback font.
+In the NSW Design System, Arial is the preferred backup font.

 body {font-family: 'Public Sans', Arial, sans-serif;}